ngrok/ngrok-docs-v2/README.md

 When using `pnpm run dev`, this site runs locally at `http://localhost:3333/`

 - `pnpm run dev`: Runs build scripts and starts the dev server
-- `pnpm run links`: Runs mintlify's built-in broken link checker
+- `pnpm run test-links`: Runs mintlify's built-in broken link checker

 ### Other commands